Pew Research Center reports that “91% of adults agree or strongly agree that consumers have lost control of how personal information is collected.”

 China is more concerned with threats coming from inside its borders than with those coming from external forces.

 The Chinese government is notorious for limiting what websites its people can access through the use of what has come to be known as the Great Firewall of China.
 (Which also sounds like a new Michael Bay film.)

-The Great Firewall blocks a large number of foreign websites, including everyday Western platforms like Facebook, Twitter, and YouTube.
+The Great Firewall blocks a large number of foreign websites, including everyday Western platforms like Facebook, Twitter, and YouTube and also banned VPN providers.
 China also routinely blocks any content that contradicts the stance of its communist government.